Neural-Systems-at-UIO/nutil/docs/QuantifierRun.rst

 .. tip::
    Nutil v0.8.0 has a new automatic plotting feature.
 The Python scripts are included as part of the Nutil package.

-This will work if Python is installed on the computer, with the Python.exe selected in Nutil through: File --> Settings.
+THe plotting feature will work if Python is installed on the computer, with the Python.exe selected in Nutil through: File --> Settings.
 It is also necessary to install the following Python packages on your computer: numpy, pandas and matplotlib.

 For how to install Python and packages refer to `Python documentation. <https://packaging.python.org/en/latest/tutorials/installing-packages/>`_